Macedonian Renaissance

-Macedonian Renaissance (Μακεδονική Αναγέννηση) is a historiographical term used for the blossoming of Byzantine culture in the 9th–11th centuries, under the eponymous Macedonian dynasty (867–1056), following the upheavals and transformations of the 7th–8th centuries, also known as the "Byzantine Dark Ages".
-The period is also known as the era of Byzantine encyclopedism, because of the attempts to systematically organize and codify knowledge, exemplified by the works of the scholar-emperor Constantine VII Porphyrogennetos.
+The Macedonian Renaissance (Μακεδονική Αναγέννηση) is a historiographical term used for the blossoming of Byzantine culture in the 9th–11th centuries, under the eponymous Macedonian dynasty (867–1056), following the upheavals and transformations of the 7th–8th centuries, also known as the "Byzantine Dark Ages".
+The period is also known as the era of Byzantine encyclopedism because of attempts to systematically organize and codify knowledge, as exemplified by the works of the scholar Emperor Constantine VII Porphyrogennetos.

 Historiographical term

 Because of problems with the term, scholars have employed alternative names to describe this period, including "renaissance" (with a small "r"), "renascence", Middle Byzantine Renaissance or First Byzantine Renaissance (the Palaeologan Renaissance from the 13th century on being the second).
 Macedonian art refers to the art of this period.

-Since the word Renaissance (rinascita) was created in the 15th and 16th centuries by Italian humanists to describe their own time, its use outside of that context is problematic; however, the period in question certainly did produce ideas and works of art that reflected a reassessment of classical ideals.
+Since the word Renaissance (rinascita) was created in the 15th and the 16th centuries by Italian humanists to describe their own time, its use outside of that context is problematic; however, the period in question certainly did produce ideas and works of art that reflected a reassessment of classical ideals.

 The term Macedonian Renaissance was first used by Kurt Weitzmann in his 1948 work, The Joshua Roll: A Work of the Macedonian Renaissance.
 It describes the architecture of Macedonia.
 At the same time, the manuscripts of "Paris Psalter" (cod. gr.
 139, Paris, Bib.
 Nat. de France) were indicated as the best examples of Macedonian Renaissance by scholars.

 Background

-During the 7th to 8th centuries, literary production saw a drastic decline despite the gradual introduction of paper instead of the more expensive parchment.
-Books were scarce in this period and were only owned by the richest aristocrats.
+During the 7th to the 8th centuries, literary production saw a drastic decline despite the gradual introduction of paper instead of the more expensive parchment.
+Books were scarce in that period and owned only by the richest aristocrats.

 From the 7th century onwards, Medieval Greek was the only language of administration, government and art in the Byzantine Empire, while the religion was Orthodox Christianity.

-While the Western Roman Empire had collapsed at the outset of the Middle Ages, its Eastern half, the Eastern Roman Empire, was able to survive, due mainly to its strategic location for commerce but also to the way it was able to hold back its enemies.
-Basil I (867–886), the founder of the Macedonian Dynasty of Byzantine rulers, was born in Thrace to a peasant family said to be of paternal Armenian descent.
-He was employed in the influential circles of Constantinople and was rapidly promoted by the emperor Michael III eventually becoming co-emperor.
+While the Western Roman Empire had collapsed at the outset of the Middle Ages, the Eastern Roman Empire survived, mainly because of its strategic location for commerce but also by holding back its enemies.
+Basil I (867–886), the founder of the Macedonian dynasty of Byzantine rulers, was born in Thrace to a peasant family that was said to be of paternal Armenian descent.
+He was employed in the influential circles of Constantinople and was rapidly promoted by Emperor Michael III eventually becoming co-emperor.
 By means of political maneuvering he was able to secure his future as emperor and then began military and diplomatic campaigns to secure the empire.
 His dynasty was able to maintain a period of peace under which economics, philosophy, art, and culture could thrive.

-Two main developments helped drive the revival in culture and education in the empire: this was the greater involvement of the church in education (such as those in the Studite Monastery), while the other was the concentration of cultural life in Constantinople due to the movement of peoples from the countryside, which became a magnet for intellectuals.
+Two main developments helped drive the revival in culture and education in the empire: the greater involvement of the church in education (such as those in the Studite Monastery) and the concentration of cultural life in Constantinople from the movement of peoples from the countryside, which became a magnet for intellectuals.